biostatistics-union-of-grad-students/biostatistics-union-of-grad-students.github.io/_posts/lessons/2025-01-30-25LunarNewYear.md

 {% include JB/setup %}

-We celebrated the 2025 Lunar New Year at Congee Queen with a fun and memorable evening.
+We celebrated the 2025 Lunar New Year with festive dishes, red envelopes and had a fun and memorable evening.
-We enjoyed delicious dishes like lobster, spring rolls, and stir-fried vegetables, and received red envelopes from our division head, Professor Wendy Lou.
 Happy Lunar New Year!

 <!--more-->